 Live to Contribute – Initiatives for an Inclusive Society

-The Nippon Foundation, established in 1962, has been involved in activities to support disabled people in Japan and

-    around the world for more than 50 years.
-In the course of working together with disabled people we have learned that

-    removing the obstacles that prevent their equal participation paves the way for everyone – with or without a disability

-    – to demonstrate their full potential.
-Disabled people have often been stereotyped as people who “need to be protected

-    by society,” but that image needs to be swept aside through a paradigm shift toward viewing them as “contributors to

-    society.”
-It is important that we continue to lend a helping hand to people facing severe difficulties and also to carry

-    on the support activities that aim to provide equal opportunities.
-But, at the same time, The Nippon Foundation wants to

-    contribute to that paradigm shift by offering innovative support that seeks to allow highly talented disabled people to

-    better display their abilities and thereby lead the way in encouraging and inspiring others in society.
+The Nippon Foundation, established in 1962, has been involved in activities to support persons with disabilities in Japan and around the world for more than 50 years.
+In the course of working together with persons with disabilities, we have learned that removing the obstacles that prevent their equal participation paves the way for everyone – with or without a disability – to demonstrate their full potential.
+Persons with disabilities have often been stereotyped as people who “need to be protected by society,” but that image needs to be swept aside through a paradigm shift toward viewing them as “contributors to society.”
+It is important that we continue to lend a helping hand to people facing severe difficulties and also to carry on the support activities that aim to provide equal opportunities.
+But, at the same time, The Nippon Foundation wants to contribute to that paradigm shift by offering innovative support that seeks to allow highly talented persons with disabilities to better display their abilities and thereby lead the way in encouraging and inspiring others in society.

 Discovering Hidden Talent

-    The Nippon Foundation is supporting disabled people engaged in various activities to live dignified, fulfilling lives in

-    which their latent talents and possibilities can fully develop.
-These activities provide encouragement to other disabled

-    people and also help to overcome social prejudice.
+The Nippon Foundation is supporting persons with disabilities engaged in various activities to help them live dignified, fulfilling lives in which their latent talents and possibilities can fully develop.
+These activities provide encouragement to others and also help to overcome social prejudice.

 Utilizing ICT for Higher Education

-    From early on, The Nippon Foundation has focused on the benefits of information and communications technology (ICT) for

-    disabled people and has utilized ICT for higher education, achieving many results in this area.
+From early on, The Nippon Foundation has focused on the benefits of information and communications technology (ICT) for persons with disabilities and has utilized ICT for higher education, achieving many results in this area.

 Supporting Higher Education for Persons with Visual Impairment